 Nestled in the cabin behind the driver is an FIA grade 114 litre ATL fuel cell with bladder.

-After a 12 year tenure, the Vantage is finally being replaced with a new model powered by an AMG-sourced turbo V8 engine, and with it come new racing versions.
+After a 12 year tenure, the Aston Martin Vantage GT3 is finally being replaced with a new model powered by an AMG-sourced turbo V8 engine, and with it come new racing versions.

 Due to the small size of the brand, Aston has opted to first develop the GTE version of the new car for the 2018 WEC season, with the view of trickling down technology and lessons learnt from a year of racing into the customer-focused Vantage GT3 which will be released in 2019.